gribskov/hqprotein/conservation_evidence/README.md

 1. Use input example data, for example the unannotated nucleotide sequences (scaffolds, contigs) of *Z. tritici* and BlastX against protein database.
 Use a comprehensive database like Uniprot.
 2. Process the BlastX results to get the associations of correct ORF
+3. Use the latest high-quality *Z. tritici* annotation to confirm the predicted ORF.

 ## Ideas
 A protein match that is split across multiple frames, likely indicated a framing error in the assembly.